 - Plan ahead

-When the kids have been swimming, or they are going somewhere muddy, make sure the washing machine is empty before you go out, so wet towels or muddy sports kits can go straight in the machine to be washed when you get home and are not sitting by the washing machine or in the laundry room going moldy.
+When the kids go swimming or somewhere muddy, ensure the washing machine is empty before you go out, so wet towels or dirty sports kits can go straight in the machine when you return.
+A bit of forward-thinking prevents the dirty clothes from sitting by the washing machine or in the laundry room going moldy.

 Want to learn how to manage laundry?
 Plan ahead!